How Much Revenue Does a Website with 1 Million Visitors a Month Make?

 How to Calculate Revenue for a Website Displaying Ads

-Do you want to start a content site monetized with display ads and want to know how much income you can make with 1 million monthly visitors?
+Do you want to start a content site monetized with display ads (like Google adsense, Mediavine, or another ad network) and want to know how much income you can make with 1 million monthly visitors?

 Here’s the formula for an ad revenue-generated site: